 But don’t give up on that one - the help is on its way!
 Here at Rolls Auto, we’re proud of solving even the most difficult financial issues.
 Our Finance department is one of the best in town so take a little patience.
 We’ll surely get you rolled out of the lot in your dream car, but first, you need to do a little homework.
 The time is near when you’ll drive off the lot in your new ride!

 Why Credit Matters When Car Shopping

 The first and most important component is your credit history.
-It defines through credit score the loan amount limits and the interest rate you can get.
+It defines through a credit score, the loan amount limits, and the interest rate you can get.
 The higher the lending limit, the more loan percentage you’re allowed to have in a total sale price amount - the higher your purchasing power.
 The nicer vehicle you’d be able to buy.
 A lower interest rate will help to pay less on your loan installments.

 The second is your income.
 It must be high and stable enough, ensuring your ability to meet loan payments.
 If a sustainable cash flow isn’t there, even a good credit history won’t help.

-The third is supplemental equity you’re ready to bring to the table.
-It could be some cash amount for a down payment, a trade-in car, or a co-signer ready to step-in and become a second borrower for your loan.
-Sometimes when let’s say your credit history isn’t perfect (or none) and you’re just got hired for a new job, the equity issue will be decisive for a lender in approving or rejecting the loan application.
+The third is additional equity you’re ready to bring to the table.
+It could be some cash amount for a down payment, a trade-in car, or a co-signer prepared to step in and become a second borrower for your loan.
+Sometimes when let’s say your credit history isn’t perfect (or none) and you’re just hired for a new job, the equity issue will be decisive for a lender in approving or rejecting the loan application.

 What Do Auto Dealers Look At When You Have No Credit?

 Even if your credit score is low or none and you’ve been turned down somewhere else, the dealer will always try to establish financing for you.
 Rolls Auto Sales Finance department is proud of making things better for many happy customers.
 If outside lender sources are not available, see if you can get financed right here at Rolls Auto.
 Make sure to bring all necessary paperwork, and we’ll see what we can do for you: